 Apply small beads of Liquid Nails Paneling and Molding Construction Adhesive to the molding or accents and put in place.
 Apply pressure for a few minutes to ensure tight adhering.

-Once the shelves are in their desired positions, you may want to consider covering all or some of the exposed peg holes and any other exposed screw holes.
+Once the shelves are in their desired positions, consider covering all or some of the exposed peg holes and any other exposed screw holes.

 Using a putty knife, apply Bondo Home Solutions All-Purpose Putty over each hole to fill and cover.